Numa P. G. Adams: Career

 Adams' teaching career began after he graduated high school.
 He spent a year substitute-teaching in Steelton, Pennsylvania, then taught seventh grade for a year in Carlisle, Pennsylvania.
 After earning his master's degree in chemistry the following year, he sat on the faculty board of the chemistry department at Howard.
 By 1918, he had progressed from assistant to associate professor.

 In 1919, Adams decided an education in chemistry was not sufficient for his career and resigned as chair of the chemistry department to pursue a medical degree.
 After graduating from medical school, he interned in a St. Louis, Missouri hospital.
 He also taught neurology and psychiatry to nursing students at Provident Hospital.
 He served as assistant medical director of the Victory Life Insurance Company from 1927 to 1929.

 In 1929, he was made a dean of Howard University, the first African American dean at the Howard University School of Medicine.
 As dean, Adams significantly changed the curriculum at Howard University.
 He hired highly trained professors by offering generous starting salaries.
 He increased the acceptance standards for students to the university.
 He received criticism for this decision, but ultimately, his claim of educating students to their highest potential was proven true; of the last four classes that Adams admitted, no student failed annual board examinations, while in the past, at least one student failed each year.

-In his final years as dean, he proposed the integration of Howard University and Freedman's Hospital.
+In his final years as dean, he proposed the integration of Howard University and Freedmen's Hospital.
 In 1937, the secretary of the department performed an analysis that supported the prospective merger.
 The department thus decided Howard Medical School should take control of Freedman's Hospital.
 After some initial protest, primarily from the city's Medico-Chirurgical Society, the transfer of Freedmen's Hospital to Howard Medical School was completed in 1940.